marckean/Terraform-Azure-Virtual-WAN-no-Azure-Firewall/README.md

 ![](blobs/Screenshot%202021-07-22%20111659.png)

 Now you're done and ready to deploy.
-## Terraform deployment commands in in Azure CLI
+## Terraform deployment commands in Azure CLI
 In the Azure CLI, run **`cd CloudDrive`** - at this point, you're at the same location as what you see in the Azure Files Share that has been mounted.

 - Run **`ls`** to view the contents of the folder.